jakeswenson/BitBetter/README.md

 ./build.[sh|ps1]
 ```

-This will create a new self-signed certificate in the `.keys` directory if one does not already exist and then create a modified version of the official `ghcr.io/bitwarden/self-host` image called `bitwarden-patch`.
+This will create a new self-signed certificate in the `.keys` directory if one does not already exist and then create a modified version of the official `ghcr.io/bitwarden/self-host` image called `bitwarden-patched`.

 Afterwards it will automatically generate the license generator and start all previously specified containers which are **now ready to accept self-issued licenses.**